 How many days late before it is reported to credit bureau?

 Usually, it won’t be reported to the credit bureaus until after it is 30 days late.
 However, it is possible for it to be reported before that.

 Once you are 90 days late or more, it affects your credit score even more and can even be turned into a charge-off at that point.
 However, even if you are already 90-plus days late on a payment, it is still a good idea to pay to avoid additional harm in the form of a charge-off, collection, or repossession.

 No matter how much you owe, delinquent accounts will affect your credit the same.
 To the credit bureaus, a late payment of $50 is just as bad as a late payment of $5,000.
-Knowing this, if you have to make a choice between which bills you can pay, it may be wise to pay the less expensive bills first, then pay the more expensive ones as soon as you can.
+Knowing this, if you have to make a choice between which bills to pay first, it may be wise to pay the less expensive ones first.

 How long do late payments stay on your credit report?